nesv/pm/README.md

 `tar zxvf ...`, because we used the pre-packaged version of pm to install pm.
 :smile:

-### A note on `go get`
+### Installing with `go get`

-Unfortunately, pm is not go-get-able.
-Since I did not want to have to write command-line parsing stuff (read: "reinvent the wheel"), I'm using [cobra](https://github.com/spf13/cobra) to do all of the fancy stuff, and I am relying on [gpm](https://github.com/pote/gpm) to manage the dependencies.
+While you can install pm using `go get gopkg.in/nesv/pm.v0/cmd/pm`, I have not yet decided whether or not I like this approach.
+The benefit of installing pm this way, is that since pm will not be managed by itself, it cannot be uninstalled by running `pm remove pm-x.y.z`.
+The only detriment to this approach, that I can currently think of, is that it prevents you from being able to use pm to upgrade itself.

+Ultimately, the choice is yours.

 ## Upgrading from a previous release